leonardo-cabral67/bmi-calculator/README.md

-# imc-calculator
+# bmi-calculator
-A simple project of a **imc calculator**, however i use the best software development practices.
+A simple project of a **BMI (body mass index) calculator**, however i use the best software development practices.

 this project will have:
   * lint